atzufuki/html-props/README.md

 ### Defining a Custom Element with Props

-You can create a custom element by extending the `HTMLPropsMixin` mixin.
+You can create a custom element by extending the `HTMLPropsMixin` mixin and pass in HTMLElement.

 ```ts
 import { HTMLPropsMixin } from '@html-props/core';